qtnc/swan/readme.md

 [>> More on building](docs/building.md)

-# Why QSwan ?
+# Why Swan ?

 I were looking for a language to add scripting capabilities in a game.
 After months and even years of trials with different available libraries, none exactly were providing everything I needed, and therefore I decided to start my own scripting language project.

 - [Lua](http://lua.org/) is ultra small, hyper fast, quite powerful, but has sometimes complicated and unusual object-oriented code due to its prototype-based implementation, as well as totally useless array indices starting at 1.
 - Ruby is reasonably small, fast, has interesting ideas and philosophy, but has sometimes a weird syntax.
-I'm used to brace-like languages.
+I'm used to brace-like languages and I'm not a big fan of their block concept.
 - JavaScript, especially since ES6 and ES2015, is really becoming a great language; but it is too bloated, too hard to build in a embeddable way, and too much linked to web development, even node.js.
 The base V8 engine from Google is just impossible to build because you need python 2, perl, and 10GB of useless tools I will never use.
-Google, please, I just want to do `g++ *.cpp` and then have fun, not pass days to download, install and configure things.
+Google, please, I just want to do `make` or `g++ *.cpp` and then have fun, not spend days to download, install and configure things.
 - [Python](http://python.org/) is simple, powerful and has a nice syntax, but has the problem to be almost unembeddable safely into a C++ application because system functions such as open are too deeply integrated in the core of the language.
-There exist smaller distributions but they are dedicated to devices for IoT, what isn't my case.
+There exist smaller distributions but they are dedicated to devices for IoT (micropython), what isn't my case.
 - [AngelScript](http://angelcode.com/) is a good project, in relatively modern C++, but really difficult to embed very well; and finally I need something more flexible than a statically-typed language.
 - [Wren](https://github.com/wren-lang/wren) is really a nice language: quite small, simple, fast, ideal for embedding, nice syntax... but it leaks some important features like call reentrancy, compilation in a single pass make it difficult to customize what I feel missing, and... we are in 2019, why most of the people making scripting languages are always implementing them in C ?